based2/KB/network/ip_filter.md

 block from any to 172.67.192.39
 # https://blog.eclecticiq.com/onnx-store-targeting-financial-institution docusign[.]multiparteurope[.]com
 block from any to 172.67.192.66
+# https://www.cleafy.com/cleafy-labs/medusa-reborn-a-new-compact-variant-discovered a6a6a6a6a6a6a6[.]info
+block from any to 172.67.192.166
 # US https://red.flag.domains/posts/2024-01-10/
 block from any to 172.67.192.220
 # https://threatfox.abuse.ch/browse/malware/win.astaroth/ atende-br(.)chat